Changelog

 - Added

-yeet run --web, a browser-based deployment form for creating new services from a local project checkout. - Web deployments now include host validation, project file picking, and the same first-run options as the CLI, including networking, env files, service roots, ZFS, snapshots, Tailscale, and LAN settings.
+yeet run --web, a browser-based deployment form for creating new services from a local project checkout. - Web deployments now include host validation, project file picking, and the same first-run options as the CLI.

 - The website homepage and manual now show the web deploy flow alongside CLI deployment examples.